Today on the Inspiration series, let’s welcome Zoe from ZRA Designs!

 She answered some questions about her creative process and how she operates her biz while juggling university at the same time!
 It’s quite a good read – especially if you’re starting out in your artistic endeavour, or you’re struggling with what you have on your plate, as a designer.
 Zoe might just make you rethink your process.

 Read on to hear what she has to say!

-Please tell me a little bit about yourself.
+Please tell us a little bit about yourself.